draconisPW/PWMAngband/README.md

 2. If you're compiling the game yourself, check the compiling instructions in the Manual.

-3. To get the latest binaries, try [PowerWyrm's Website](https://powerwyrm.monsite-orange.fr/).
+3. To get the latest binaries, try the [Releases](https://github.com/draconisPW/PWMAngband/releases) section.

 4. To get the latest info about Tangar's variant, try [Tangaria's Website](https://tangaria.com/).